sdemoya/sdemoya.github.io/_posts/2020-09-12-serverless.md

 ### Step 4:  Enable Static Web Hosting
 - Click on the bucket name.
 - Select **Properties** in in the top menu bar.
-- Select configure static website hosting
+- Select configure static website hosting.
+Type in index.html and error.html where prompted and then click ***save***.
 -- index.html
 -- error.html

 -- save

 ### Step 5: Domain Registry (Optional)